TTemps/lab-powershell/README.md

 ## Features

+- **Executable programme** that can be run on Windows systems with PowerShell 5.1 or higher.
 - **DC Configuration**: Setup domain controller with customizable options like name, OS, IP, and credentials.
 - **DHCP Scope Configuration**: Define start and end IP ranges, subnet masks, and descriptions for scopes.
 - **VM Configuration**: Setup VMs with options for operating system, number, and names.